manan-paneri-99/marcus-gpt3-bot/README.md

 # marcus-gpt3-bot

-Marcus is a GPT-3 based travel guide chatbot that give you friendly and creative travel suggestions
+Marcus is a GPT-3 based travel guide chatbot that gives you friendly and creative travel suggestions

 Here are some examples:
 1. Where to chill in Las Vegas?